 Interchangeability: Any equal assortment of money can be used in place of another of equal value.
 One dime and one nickel can be substituted for three nickels.

-When your child is responsible for keeping track of his own money in a written account, the power of adding and subtracting come to life.
-By keeping track of money as a number, your child sees how every money decision affects the balance.
+As a result, when your child keeps track of his own money in a written account, the power of adding and subtracting come to life.
+By recording money as a number, your child sees how every money decision affects the balance.

 Spending decreases the balance and makes the number smaller.
 Every deposit, for whatever reason, increases the balance and makes the number bigger.
 A decision to not spend (save or defer spending) keeps the balance from changing.